alphrc/asia-miles-redemption-watcher/README.md

 PUSHOVER_USER_KEY=your_pushover_user_key
 ```

+**5. (Optional) Install Chrome 126 and ChromeDriver**
+The data from GBA Airline cannot be directly accessed.
+Chrome and ChromeDriver are needed to scrape the data.

+**Chrome**: Install Chrome v126 from [Uptown](https://google-chrome.en.uptodown.com/mac/download/1016453176)

+**ChromeDriver**: Find the [ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads/canary) of the same version as Chrome for your OS

 ## Usage

+### Cathay Asia Miles Redemption Monitor
 **1. Edit the script configuration**
 Modify the following variables in the script to suit your preferences:
 - `DEPARTURE` and `ARRIVAL`: Departure and arrival airport codes.